mcserversoft/documentation/docs/advanced/using-playit.gg-with-mcss.md

 ### Step 3 : Using the playit tunnel {#-step-3}

-In the tunnel page you'll find a lot of information about the tunnel you created.
+On the tunnel page, you'll find a lot of information about the tunnel you created.
 What is interesting to us is the "Allocation" or "Shared IP".
 It should look something like this:

 ![Image containing the playit tunnel information](/img/docs/playitgg/playittunnelinfo.png)

 :::info
-In this image the full IP and port has been censored, you won't see the green or red rectangles.
+In this image the full IP and port have been censored, you won't see the green or red rectangles.
 In place of the X's you should see numbers.
 We'll use the X's in the example below, but be sure to replace the IP and PORT with what YOU see on the website.
 :::